-If you are a nurse/midwife and registered with us, you may apply to undertake a specific master's programme.
-If you successfully complete the master's programme with the appropriate strand, you can apply to register with us as a Registered Nurse Tutor (RNT) or Registered Midwife Tutor.
+Registered nurses and midwives may apply to undertake a specific master's programme.
+Successful completion of the master's programme with the appropriate strand, entitles applicants to register as a Registered Nurse Tutor (RNT) or Registered Midwife Tutor.

-If you are a nurse/midwife, are registered with us and already hold a master's honours degree in nursing/midwifery or in an allied health science subject, you may (subject to the honours degree being deemed suitable by us) undertake a further postgraduate qualification in education, and subsequently apply to us for registration as a Registered Nurse Tutor or Registered Midwife Tutor.
+If a registered nurse/midwife already holds a master's honours degree in nursing/midwifery or in an allied health science subject, may (subject to the honours degree being deemed suitable) undertake a further postgraduate qualification in education, and subsequently apply for registration as a Registered Nurse Tutor or Registered Midwife Tutor.